solliancenet/microsoft-postgresql-developer-guide/02_IntroToPostgreSQL/02_01_Introduction_to_PostgreSQL_on_Azure.md

 The Azure Database for PostgreSQL is available in most Azure regions, however, if you are looking for specific set of supported features, you should reference the [latest documentation](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/overview#azure-regions).

+Within an Azure Database for PostgreSQL server, you can create one or multiple databases.
+You can opt to create a single database per server to utilize all the resources, or create multiple databases to share the resources.
+The pricing is structured per-server, based on the configuration of pricing tier, vCores, and storage (GB).
+For more information, see [Compute and Storage options](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-compute-storage).

 #### PaaS (Containers)

 In addition to the IaaS and PaaS options mentioned above, it is possible to choose to host container based instances inside PaaS-based services such as Azure Container Instances and Azure App Services.